shader-slang/shader-slang.github.io/community/language-change-process.md

 Changes that touch Slang's language and user-facing interfaces, including syntax, core module and public APIs need to follow the feature change process described in this document.

+Before undertaking the rest of the process, you are encouraged to “pitch” your idea on the Slang GitHub forum, in order to solicit informal feedback from the community.
+Feedback at this stage can help refine an idea, suggest directions, and identify potential collaborators.

 ## File a Feature Tracker
-The first step of doing a feature change is to file an "Feature Tracker" issue on our github with associated FeatureTracker label to begin including all template fields included.
+The first step of doing a feature change is to file a "Feature Tracker" issue on our github with associated FeatureTracker label to begin including all template fields included.
 You will need to be a committer, or ask a committer or community member with greater access to the repo to do this, see [community structure](/community/index#community-structure) for how to do so.

-This will be your "Feature tracker" and you'll need to keep it updated.
+This will be your "Feature Tracker" and you'll need to keep it updated.

 ## Feature Proposal
 In the feature tracker issue, include in the proposal a link to your design — a link to a PR, google doc, your choice.
 The proposal document should include the detailed design and proposed changes in the Slang compiler implementation.

-## Annouce the Experimental Feature
+## Announce the Experimental Feature

+Announce your intent to implement the feature in the [Announcement Channel in GitHub Discussions](https://github.com/shader-slang/slang/discussions/categories/announcements).

+## Iterate on design and implementation

+The OWNERs of docs/proposals (aka the “language OWNERs”) may weigh in on feature proposal issues to give guidance on what they expect will or will not be accepted as changes to the language.

+If it is clear to the language OWNERs that a proposed feature will not be accepted, they may close out the issue with an explanation of the reasoning.
+Ideally, you should wait to get positive feedback from at least one language OWNER before moving forward with implementation, to avoid the possibility of wasted effort.

-Announce the intent to experiment feature in the [Announcement Channel in GitHub Discussions](https://github.com/shader-slang/slang/discussions/categories/announcements).
-Assuming positive community support for your proposal, move your tracking issue’s status to “Implementation” and begin putting up PRs for reviews by relevant code OWNERs.
+Assuming positive community support for your proposal, move your tracking issue's status to "experimental" and begin putting up PRs for reviews by relevant code OWNERs.

-## Submit Pull Requests

-Once announced, you can begin the work to implement the proposed feature, and iterate on implementation, design documentation and user reference documentation at the same time.
-The implementation can be merged to main branch at any frequency agreed by the dev team and the owner of the feature.
+During the implementation period, you are expected to:

-Reference docs (language ref, library ref) should be updated regularly during this process along with implementation pull requests to allow the community to try your feature out.
+- Keep reference docs (language ref, library ref) updated regularly along with implementation pull requests to allow the community to try your feature out.

-Note that the implementation of a new feature is being made as commits to top-of-tree, albeit marked as experimental (and thus requiring an opt-in by users).
-The usual process for reviewing and merging pull requests will apply; there is not a separate, lower, quality bar for code changes related to experimental features.
+- Commit the implementation of a new feature to top-of-tree, and marked the feature as experimental (and thus requiring an opt-in by users).

+- Maintain the same level of code quality as other changes to the codebase.
+Note that the usual process for reviewing and merging pull requests will apply to your experimental feature implemnetation; there is not a separate, lower, quality bar for code changes related to experimental features.

 ## Transition to Stable Status